sreenivasanac/cursor-prompts/instructions.md

-Paste the following file in your project as instructions.md
+Use the following template to create your project's instructions.md file.
+Ensure you're viewing the Code version of raw Markdown content rather than the rendered preview.

 # Product Requirements Document (PRD)

 ## Project Overview